 I also had to take a grammar class.
 I met Professor Pollick, one goofy bloke with a terrible John F. Kennedy impersonation, but I got him, he was funny in an older guy kind of way.
 From the class, I learned nothing, still don’t have a clue about grammar and the English language, but I remember some of the kernels of wisdom he let drop.
 He said, “Once in your life, you may write something perfect on the first time.
 All the other times you need to write it again and again.
 Polished writing comes out around the fifth draft, but don’t stop there.”
 Well, shit, that’s not what I wanted to hear, but I took the sentiments to heart, and he proved right.

 Another lesson I learned from his generosity came from a talk we had, and in a way, he sparked the current version of the story.
 He gave us a list of ten or so topics to write about.
 After class, I approached him and said, “Professor?
-There is nothing on this list that I care to write about, care about what I write, and receive a passing grade.”
+There is nothing on this list that I care to write about and receive a passing grade.”
 And he said, “What do you want to write about then?”
 And of course, I said something offhanded like “Capital Punishment” or “legalizing steroids in professional sports” or “Zodiacs”–and yes, I did write about all those subjects in college!
 He said, “If that is something you feel passionate about, you should do it.
 You have my permission to pick your topic.”
-It wasn’t that he let me pick my topic but his talk about being passionate.
+It wasn’t that he let me pick my topic, but his talk about being passionate.
 And that got me thinking about my book.

 In my college years, when I wasn’t studying or playing World of Warcraft or Star Wars: The Old Republic, I wrote.
 I rewrote my book twice in those three and a half years.
-At one point, I sent my novel to be professionally edited… waste of money, but I got good insight, so not a total loss.
+At one point, I sent my novel to be professionally edited… a waste of money, but I got good insight, so not a total loss.
 As soon as it came back, a friend of mine says, “Send me your first ten chapters; I want to read it.”
-I am sure all writers, professional or otherwise-even professionals were not always so-have heard those lines or something similar.
+I am sure all writers, professional or otherwise–even professionals were not always so–have heard those lines or something similar.
 So, I sent it to her, and she came back a few days later, and the first thing she said was.
 “Didn’t you say this is edited?
 I caught like five errors on the first page alone!”
 Well, what a waste of twenty-five hundred dollars!
 Then, she said, “There is a lot of dialogue in your book.”
-It hit me-I relied too much on the dialogue to carry the book.
+It hit me–I relied too much on the dialogue to carry the book.
 Man, that pissed me off, but in a good way!

 So, I went back to the drawing board and dug deep.
 I even did something I had never done before, enlist the help of a friend to brainstorm.
 Man, he came up with some far-out ideas I could never make work on paper.
 But the thing that helped me the most was him always talking about all these other fantasy books he had read, which shaped my story because I made notes like, “I’m not going to do that, or that, haven’t even thought about that, that’s stupid, wow!
 They actually did that?
 And it was good?”
 He then recommends all these fantasy writers and hands me a box full of books.
 So, I pour through them, reading each of them.
 Some I loathed, some were phenomenal!
 It’s hit or miss with me.
 I found myself drawn to the longer books, and the level of detail they used was superb!
 One trilogy of novels, in particular, stood out: Mercedes Lackey’s and James Mallory’s The Obsidian Trilogy.
 I got to tell you, if you haven’t read it, do so!
 Also, if you can stomach them setting their world up for the first hundred and fifty pages, you are in for a treat!
 Authors like them, and many others too numerous to name, helped craft my writing and let me see a brighter side.